-I was awarded the Joyce Biddle and G M Gardiner Scholarships – alongside the Diane Worzala Memorial Fund – three times by Girton College for this research (2018-2021).
-I have published on women in the French Ministry of Foreign Affairs (forthcoming, 2020), written on Nazi-occupied France for the Women’s History journal, and on Anglo-French relations during the Cold war in Diplomacy & Statecraft.
+I was awarded the Joyce Biddle and G M Gardiner Scholarships–alongside the Diane Worzala Memorial Fund–three times by Girton College for this research (2018-2021).
+I have published on women in the French Ministry of Foreign Affairs (forthcoming), written on Nazi-occupied France for the Women’s History journal, and on Anglo-French relations during the Cold war in Diplomacy & Statecraft.

-I am also co-editing a special issue, with Dr Carolina Armenteros, tentatively called 'A Queen's Power: Performing Gender and Monarchy in Europe, 1519-2019', as part of the proceedings from the 'Monarchy and Modernity' conference held at the University of Cambridge in January 2019.
+Dr Edward Gillin (Leeds) and I are publishing an edited collection, Architectures of Empire: buildings, governance, and power in the age of globalisation, 1800-2000, for McGill-Queens University Press.
+I am also co-editing a special issue, 'A Queen's Power: Performing Gender and Monarchy in Europe, 1519-2019' with Dr Carolina Armenteros, as part of the proceedings from the 'Monarchy and Modernity' conference held at the University of Cambridge in January 2019.

-I am predominantly interested in how gender shapes diplomacy and statecraft; especially professional dynamics within diplomatic institutions, and the behaviours/identities of civil servants, which brings my scholarship into contact with numerous disciplines.
-My research to date has focused on British foreign policy, gender and diplomatic history, and European monarchy.
-My research on diplomats intersects with broader scholarly interests in the histories of gender, feminism, masculinity, oral history methodology, diplomatic theory, alongside the histories of subjectivity, emotions, and selfhood.
+My research is centrally concerned with studying how gender shapes diplomacy and statecraft, regulates the professional dynamics of diplomatic institutions, and fashions the behaviours/identities of civil servants, which brings my scholarship into contact with numerous disciplines.
+My research to date has focused on British foreign policy, the role of women in British and French diplomacy, and European monarchy.
+My research on diplomats intersects with broader scholarly interests in the histories of gender, feminism, masculinity; oral history methodology, diplomatic theory; alongside the histories of subjectivity, emotions, and selfhood.

 I have an ongoing academic interest in European monarchy, especially the Dutch and Scandinavian monarchies, and the role of crowned heads of state in national statecraft and diplomacy.
 I was granted special access to archives at the Dutch Nationaal Archief, which are not publicly accessible until 2054, and conducted oral history interviews with a number of European royals.
-Material from this research will appear in my book, CEO of the Netherlands: The Making of Beatrix, the Last Dutch Queen 1980-2013, which examines the Dutch queen’s ongoing political involvement in the formation of government cabinets until 2012, and royal diplomacy.
+Material from this research will appear in my book, The Presidential Queen: Beatrix and the Making of a Dutch Stateswoman, 1980-2013, which examines the Dutch queen’s ongoing political involvement in the formation of government cabinets and royal diplomacy.

-I am a member of the GenDip network, led by Professor Ann Towns at the University of Gothenburg, who meet regularly to converse and write about gender and the diplomatic profession.
+I am an affiliated researcher of the GenDip network, led by Professor Ann Towns at the University of Gothenburg, who meet regularly to converse and write about gender and the diplomatic profession.

-I am also a member of the New York – Cambridge Training Collaboration (NYCTC); Women’s History Network, British International History Group, and Institute of Historical Research (UK).
+I am also a member of the New York – Cambridge Training Collaboration (NYCTC); the Women’s History Network, the British International History Group; and the Institute of Historical Research (UK).